-Included in accounts payable and accrued liabilities are:
+Included in accrued liabilities are:

-- a.
-Civil penalties of \$382,833 (US\$330,000) The Office of Natural Resource Revenue (ONRR) assessed a civil penalty for failure to timely file corrections to monthly reports for plant products sold during the period 2007-2008.
-Subsequent to the year ended December 31, 2014, the Company entered into an Installment Agreement with ONRR for payment of the remaining balance (Note XX). - b.
-Provision for repair of an oil rig of \$1,450,125 (US\$1,250,000) The Company has accrued US\$1,250,000 for costs and expenses related to the operation of certain properties which the operator has billed but are disputed by the Company and the other partners.
-The Company is currently in settlement discussions with the operator to resolve the disputed charges.
+- a) At June 30, 2015, civil penalties of \$354,659 (December 31, 2015 \$382,833) were owing to the Office of Natural Resource Revenue ("ONRR") under a civil penalty assessed for failure to timely file corrections to monthly reports for plant products sold during the period of 2007-2008.
+During the period, the Company entered into an Installment Agreement with ONRR for payment of the remaining balance (Note 13). - b) At June 30, 2015, a provision for repair of an oil rig of \$1,544,263 (December 31, 2015 \$1,450,125) has been accrued for costs and expenses related to the operation of certain properties which the operator has billed but are disputed by the Company and the other working interest partners.
+The Company is currently in settlement discussions with the operator to resolve the disputed charges and does not expect to be liable for the full amount.